ServerHubOrg/serverhub-mvc/README.md

     This function will have one parameter that refers to server route object, you can register custom route rule or ignore certain matches (I've not finished developing that feature).

-Notice: If you are using macOS, then port under 1024 are supposed to be listened with administrator privilege.
+Notice: If you are using macOS or Linux systems like Ubuntu or Debian, then port under 1024 needs privilege.
+So you may need `sudo` to run the `node app.js` command.

 ## Documents